toiletbril/toiletline/README.txt

 These should be defined before including, in the same file with implementation macro.

+* TL_DEF and ITL_DEF are put before every public and internal definitions respectively.
 * TL_HISTORY_MAX_SIZE configures maximum history size;
-* TL_NO_SUSPEND prevents Ctrl-Z from sending SIGTSTP to the terminal.
-Since Windows does not have this signal, exit(1) will be called instead;
+* TL_NO_SUSPEND prevents Ctrl-Z from sending `SIGTSTP` to the terminal.
+Since Windows does not have this signal, `exit(1)` will be called instead;
 * TL_SIZE_USE_ESCAPES forces to use escape codes instead of syscalls for retrieving terminal size;
 * TL_ASSERT configures function used for assertions;